Tata Harrier EV full price range is Rs 21.49 lakh-30.23 lakh

 Tata Harrier EV exterior design

-Mostly identical to ICE-powered Harrier
+Mostly identical to the ICE-powered Harrier

-On the outside, the Harrier EV’s styling largely echoes the facelifted Harrier that’s been on sale here since 2023.
+On the outside, the Harrier EV’s styling largely echoes that of the facelifted Harrier that’s been on sale here since 2023.
 However, Tata has brought it in line with other EVs in its line-up.
 Up front, the Harrier EV gets a new closed-off grille, underneath which sits a revised bumper with a line-based design.

 Over to the side, the Harrier EV comes with a set of new 19-inch, aero-optimised alloy wheels and ‘EV’ badging on the front doors.
 The only change at the rear is the ‘Harrier.EV’ lettering on the tailgate.
-Dimensionally, the Harrier EV is 2mm longer and 22mm taller than the standard Harrier, though their wheelbases are the same – 2,741mm.
+The Harrier EV is 2mm longer and 22mm taller than the standard Harrier, though their wheelbases are the same – 2,741mm.

 All-black Stealth Edition on offer